 - Cultural Syncretism: There is a blend of pre-Islamic traditions and Islamic beliefs, visible in certain customs and celebrations.

 - Gender Roles: Traditionally, men were the providers and protectors, while women were responsible for the home and family.
-However, these roles have evolved, with women increasingly participating in education and the workforce.
+However, these roles have traditionally evolved, with kazakh men and women increasingly participating in education and the workforce.

 Discover Kazakhstan